Casper Matikainen

 Casper "Cappe" Matikainen (born 12 September 1997) is a Finnish professional pool player.
 He has received a silver medal in the 2019 European Pool Championship, losing to Mieszko Fortuński, and the teams competition gold medal in the 2022 European Pool Championship.
 A member of the Espoo Billiard Club, he won the first tournament of the Finnish Pool Tour in Mikkeli in September 2023.

 In April 2024 Casper won the Finnish Pool championship in nine-ball.

 During spring 2024 Casper has also won two Kaisa competitions.
 First the Kymin kerho Open and a week after that, the Scotch doubles Finnish championship with teammate Joonas Lounamaa.

+Casper Matikainen in New York spring 2026.
+Photographer: Erwin Dionisio.